iamdtang/node-testing/article.md

 ### Conclusion

 In this post, we looked at a few practical examples of unit testing in Node using the Mocha testing framework, the Chai assertion library, Nock for HTTP mocking, and Sinon for stubbing.
 I hope you enjoyed this post.
-If you have any questions, ask them below or reach me on Twitter at [@skaterdav85](https://twitter.com/skaterdav85).
+If you have any questions, ask them below or reach me on Twitter [@skaterdav85](https://twitter.com/skaterdav85).

 [Source code](https://github.com/skaterdav85/node-testing)